 You can compare a machine learning model with a baby, who cannot walk, cycle or help around the house immediately after birth.
 You have to raise a baby and tell them what is right and what is not.
 This education is also referred to as 'supervised learning' in IT.
 “People also teach the system what is right and what is not.
 If you want to teach a model the difference between a cat and a fish, you have to offer it thousands of photos and indicate which photo shows a cat and which one has a fish.
 In this way, an algorithm learns to make the correct estimate itself,” explains Mulder.
 That estimate is classified, in other words, for each photo the system gives a certain percentage of certainty that the image contains a cat or a fish.

 There is also 'unsupervised learning'.
 A large amount of data is offered to the system and the machine learning module has to remove the deviations.
-“In this way, the data does not have to be labeled by people, but the model itself will look for differences.
+“In this way, the data does not have to be labelled by people, but the model itself will look for differences.
 In this way, the machine learning system can learn to filter out the odd one out.
 We also call this 'anomaly detection', or anomaly detection.”

 What benefits does machine learning offer?

 Machine learning is applied in many different areas.
-For example, in a London hospital, a system was trained to recognize breast cancer.
+For example, in a London hospital, a system was trained to recognise breast cancer.
 “Thousands of X-rays were loaded into the system and the model was taught which images showed breast cancer and which did not.
 Subsequently, the system turned out to be better than the radiologists at detecting breast cancer on X-rays,” says Mulder.
 Not only did the system perform better, it was also able to rate the photos faster, saving a lot of time.

 Does machine learning also have drawbacks?

 Unfortunately, machine learning still has some limitations.
 “It is sometimes very difficult for a computer to distinguish things that are obvious to us humans.
-For example, take a picture of a cupcake with blueberries and a picture of a Chihuahua's snout.
-We immediately see what the dog is and what the cupcake is, but a machine learning algorithm can have trouble with this," Mulder smiles.
+For example, take a picture of a muffin with blueberries and a picture of a Chihuahua's snout.
+We immediately see what the dog is and what the muffin is, but a machine learning algorithm can have trouble with this," Mulder smiles.
 He certainly does not see machine learning as a holy grail, especially because the technology also runs up against practical limits.
 “A computer model cannot yet be trained to 100 percent accuracy, especially because such a system does not have an infinite amount of data and computing power at its disposal.”

 Distortion also poses a risk, which is referred to as 'bias' in IT.
 After all, the system learns from what it is given.
 “For example, Amazon once tried to use machine learning in application procedures for technical positions.
 In doing so, the company fed the system with resumes it had received over a decade and learned which resumes had ended up in technical positions.
 But traditionally, there are often more men in technical positions than women, which led the system to view women as negatively suited.